 9. Can I receive communion with everyone else?

 How often do you breathe air?
 It’s a pretty safe bet that you breathe air over and over again, moment after moment.
 Why do you do that?
 Isn’t it boring?
 How often do you drink water?
 Aren’t you drinking it every day, and in fact, several times each day?
 Why do you keep drinking water, when water is so boring?
-It’s because, no matter how boring you might feel they are, you need to breathe air and you need to drink water to live.
+It’s because, no matter how boring you might feel those things are, you need to breathe air and you need to drink water to live.
 It’s a fact of life!
 As you mature, you begin to discover that there’s such complexity to both air and water that they aren’t boring at all.
-In fact, they’re both quite amazing.
+In fact, they’re both quite amazing in the way they give us life!
 The same is true of the Divine Liturgy.
-We need it to live…and we need to participate in it regularly to live.
+We need it to live…and we need to participate in it REGULARLY to live.
 That too is a fact of life!
 It’s multi-layered, with so much complexity, that if we pay close attention, we’ll continually find buried treasures.
 The more you immerse yourself in its complexity, the more you’ll experience its transformative power to offer you life.

 11. Why is so much attention given to Mary?

 In the Orthodox Church, Mary has a lot of significance for us.
 We refer to her as the Theotókos, which is a Greek word for, “Mother of God.”
 One of the first things you notice when you walk into Saint John Church is a giant icon of Mary behind the altar.
-On the Holy Doors in front of the altar, there is the scene of the Archangel Gabriel’s Annunciation to her.
+On the Holy Doors in front of the altar, there is the scene of the Archangel Gabriel’s Annunciation to Mary.
 She’s also on an icon just to the left of the Holy Doors in front of the altar.
-She’s in several other icons as well.
+She’s in several other icons throughout the church as well.
 She’s featured prominently in our prayers and in some of our hymns and in particular Church seasons.
 We begin the Church year with her birth…and the Church year ends with her death.
 When we consider all the hundreds of thousands of saints who ever lived, Orthodox Christians give Mary a place of honor as, “the first among equals.”
 Among the many metaphorical and poetic names the Church has for her, one of them is, “Our Champion Leader.”
 Why?
 It’s because Mary was the first (as the Protestants are fond of saying) to have Jesus come live inside of her.
 She was also the first to bear Him forth into the world…just as all Christians are supposed to bear forth Christ into the world.
-In essence, Mary shows us exactly what it means to be a follower of her Son, Christ, the Lord.
-So we constantly make Mary present in the life of the Church and we ask for her prayers to help us grow in unity with her Son.
+In essence, Mary shows us exactly what it means to be a follower of her Son, Christ, as Lord!
+So, we constantly make Mary present in the life of the Church and we ask for her prayers to help us grow in unity with her Son.
 We don’t worship her, but instead, we look to her for inspiration as we learn to live Christian lives.
-“Commemorating our most holy, pure, blessed, and glorious Lady, the Theotokos and ever-virgin Mary, with all the saints, let us commend ourselves and one-another and our whole life to Christ our God.”
+As the priest reminds us several times throughout the Divine Liturgy, “Commemorating our most holy, pure, blessed, and glorious Lady, the Theotokos and ever-virgin Mary…with ALL the saints…let us commend ourselves and one-another and our WHOLE LIFE to Christ our God.”